archesproject/arches/docker/Readme.md

 For your convenience, this initialization is done when you first run Arches.
 (See [docker/entrypoint.sh](/docker/entrypoint.sh) in the official Arches source code)

-The initialization can be forced by setting the environment variable FORCE_DB_INIT before starting the Arches container.
+The initialization can be forced using the `setup_arches` command.

-**Be aware that this script deletes any existing database with the name set in the PGDBNAME environment variable.**
+**Be aware that this command deletes any existing database with the name set in the PGDBNAME environment variable.**